idenfy/Documentation/pages/ANDROID-SDK.md

 ## [5.3.0] - 2021-06-06
 ### Added:
 * New alerts in the identification results view.
 They prompt the user to re-check the selected document type and navigate to the beginning of a verification flow.
 Visual changes [here](https://github.com/idenfy/Documentation/blob/master/resources/sdk/ios/changes/Android_SDK_5.3.0_IOS_SDK_6.5.0_IdentificationResultsScreen.png).
 * Updated 3D liveness SDK.
 The SDK has a different flow and better user guidances.
-The user sees an error screen immediately, if he fails 3D liveness check.
+The user sees an error screen immediately if he fails the 3D liveness check.
 * PDF file upload option for the custom identification steps.
 ### Changed:
 * Translation fixes for Polish language.